rich-shani/Galaga/docs/GroupDiveAttack_Approach.md

 # Group Dive Attack Implementation Approach

 ## Overview
-This document outlines the approach for implementing group dive attacks where an `oTieIntercepter` can initiate a dive attack and be accompanied by one or two `oTieFighter` enemies that follow the same path, similar to the classic Galaga game mechanics.
+This document outlines the approach for implementing group dive attacks where an `oTieIntercepter` can initiate a dive attack and be accompanied by one of two possible `oImperialShuttle` enemies that follow the same path, similar to the classic Galaga game mechanics.

 ## Current System Analysis